JSON Formatter

 About JSON Formatting

-This tool validates, formats, and minifies JSON data instantly.
-The formatter adds consistent indentation and line breaks, making nested structures easy to read.
-The minifier removes all unnecessary whitespace, reducing JSON size for production use.
+This tool validates, formats, and minifies JSON data with a single click.
+The formatter adds consistent indentation (2-space, 4-space, or tab) and line breaks, clearly revealing the hierarchical structure of nested objects and arrays.
+The minifier removes all unnecessary whitespace, reducing JSON payload size for production API responses, database storage, and network transmission.
+Both operations preserve the original data exactly — no values are modified, reordered, or lost during formatting or minification.

 Key Features